MuckRock/documentcloud-frontend/README.md

 Run unit tests with `npm run test:unit`.
 Running `npm run test:watch` will re-run tests as code changes.

+We use snapshots for testing component rendering.
+After updating Svelte components or styles, snapshot tests may fail if they're not updated.
+To update snapshots, run `npm run test:unit -- -u`.

 ## Browser tests

 All of the browser test commands depend on the front end running, so start the app with `make dev` and start the backend and Squarelet as well.